-Rev. Steven A. Peay, Ph.D. is Senior Minister of the First Congregational Church of Wauwatosa, Wisconsin.
-Educated at Greenville College, 9L (A.B.), Saint Vincent Seminary, PA (M.A., M. Div.), University of Pittsburgh (M.A.), and Saint Louis University (Ph.D.-Historical Theology) he was engaged in graduate theological education and administration until coming to the Congregational Way in 1995.
-Steve continues to write and has served on the faculty for the Congregational Foundations for Theological Studies' Boston Seminar since 1997.
-He serves as the Joint Coordinating Secretary and Financial Officer of the International Congregational Theological Commission, is the President of the Institute for Congregational Studies, serves on the Board of Directors of the American Congregational Association, which operates the Congregational Library and is the convener of the Wisconsin Congregational Theological Society.
+Rev. Steven A. Peay, Ph.D. is Senior Minister of the First Congregational Educated at Greenville College, 9L (A.B.), Saint Vincent Seminary, PA (M.A., M. Div.), University of Pittsburgh (M.A.), and Saint Louis Theology) he was engaged in graduate tional Way in 1995.
+Steve continues to write and has served on the faculty Board of Directors of the American Congregational Association, which